bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 ![Go to Systems Manager dashboard]({{ site.baseurl }}/images/SelectSystemsManager.png "Go to Systems Manager dashboard")
 * Choose Fleet Manager from the left navigation bar.
 ![Go to Fleet Manager tool]({{ site.baseurl }}/images/FleetManager.png "Go to Fleet Manager tool")
-* You should see a list of instances that are manageable by System Manager.
+* You should see a list of instances that are manageable by Systems Manager.
 Click on the radio button next to your instance.
 Then, from the Instance Actions drop-down menu, choose "Start session".
 ![Go to Fleet Manager and launch session]({{ site.baseurl }}/images/FleetManager-StartSession.png "Go to Systems Manager dashboard")
 * A new browser tab (or window) should open, with shell access to your instance.
 ![Shell session opens in new browser window]({{ site.baseurl }}/images/ShellAccess.png "Shell session opens in new window")